Flymetothemoon93/GMFPIdentifier/README.md

 # FPIdentifier

 FPIdentifier is a bioinformatics tool designed to identify transposable elements (TEs) that may be misidentified as genes in genomic annotations.
 The tool utilizes HMMER to scan protein sequences against the GyDB database, detecting potential transposon-related domains.
 InterProScan is then used to validate these results, ensuring that the proteins identified by HMMER as TEs are indeed transposon-related, thus reducing false positives.
+The tool ultimately generates a detailed report containing information about the identified transposon-related proteins.

 ## Features